gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 11. Teleport Discover installation (curl one-liner) should be supported.

-12. We need to support repo mirrors.
+12. We need to support Docker image repository mirrors and Teleport artifact mirrors.

-13. I should be able to install Teleport via whatever mechanism I want to.
+13. I should be able to install an auto-updating deployment of Teleport via whatever mechanism I want to, including OS packages such as apt and yum.

 14. If new nodes join a bucket outside the upgrade window, and you are within your compatibility window, wait until your next group update start.
-    If you are not within your compat. window attempt to upgrade right away.
+    If you are not within your compatibility window, attempt to upgrade right away.

-15. If an agent comes back online after some period of time, and it is still compatible with control lane, it wait until the next upgrade window when it will be upgraded.
+15. If an agent comes back online after some period of time, and it is still compatible with control plane, it should wait until the next upgrade window to be upgraded.

-16. Regular cloud tenant update schedule should run in less than a week.
+16. Regular agent updates for Cloud tenants should complete in less than a week.
-    Select tenants might support longer schedules.
+    (Select tenants may support longer schedules, at the Cloud team's discretion.)

 17. A Cloud customer should be able to pause, resume, and rollback and existing rollout schedule.
     A Cloud customer should not be able to create new rollout schedules.

     Teleport can create as many rollout schedules as it wants.

-18. A user on the host, should be able to turn autoupdate off or select a version for that particular host.
+18. A user logged-in to the agent host should be able to disable agent auto-updates and pin a version for that particular host.

-19. Operating system packages should be supported.

 ### User Stories